 Beginning in the 1990’s, DCNHS-WC began establishing several foundations with funds received from the divestiture of acute care facilities in its geographic area.
 Deciding that it would continue its ministry in St. Louis, the organization’s Board established one of those foundations in St. Louis with funds received during the sale of DePaul Hospital.
 The Foundation began operations in 1995.

 The next big organizational change was in 1999, when DCNHS-WC joined Ascension Health.
 Ascension is a Catholic corporation whose sponsorship structure includes other Catholic Health Systems as participating entities.

 The Daughters of Charity Foundation, known as Daughters of Charity Foundation of St. Louis, is a legacy of the charitable works of the Daughters of Charity, now part of Ascension Healthcare.
-Today, the Foundation supports a broad range of initiatives to serve the poor and vulnerable, focusing on Older Adults Living Independently, Immigrants & Refugees, Veterans, Human Trafficking Prevention, Advocacy & Coalition-Building, and Capacity Building for grantee organizations.
+Today, the Foundation supports a broad range of initiatives to serve those experiencing poverty and vulnerabilities, focusing on Older Adults Living Independently, Immigrants & Refugees, Veterans, Human Trafficking Prevention, Advocacy & Coalition-Building, and Capacity Building for grantee organizations.
 Its reach extends to the entire metropolitan statistical area of St. Louis—a total of 16 counties in Missouri and Illinois.

-In 2019, the Daughters of Charity Foundation of St. Louis (DCFSL) changed its name to better reflect the Foundation’s legacy and ongoing belief in the intrinsic value and dignity of all persons, especially those who are poor and vulnerable.
-Daughters of Charity Foundation of St. Louis is now Marillac (pronounced Mary-yac) Mission Fund.
+In 2019, the Daughters of Charity Foundation of St. Louis (DCFSL) changed its name to better reflect the Foundation’s legacy and ongoing belief in the intrinsic value and dignity of all persons, especially those who are experiencing poverty and vulnerabilities.
+Daughters of Charity Foundation of St. Louis is now Marillac Mission Fund.
 (See announcement)